 2. The feeling vocabulary

 Kids usually tend to shout, scream, punch, kick, and throw things when they are angry because they do not know how to express their anger verbally.
 A feeling vocabulary is a list of feeling words that the child can use to show their emotions.
-Teach them different emotion words that they can use to tell you how they feel.
+Teach them different emotion words that they can use to tell you how they feel (8).

 - Some words you could start with are: angry, happy, scared, furious, nervous, anxious, irritated, and annoyed.

 - Once you do, encourage the child to use them in sentences such as “I am so angry right now!” or “I am mad at you” or “She is annoying me.”

 - Talking is always a better way to express than kicking, punching, biting, throwing, and breaking things; it also promotes social skills.

 3. Let anger out of the body

 Anger is triggered by the amygdala – the part of the brain that controls your fight or flight instinct.
 Once the emotion is triggered, adrenaline is pumped by the adrenal glands and the testosterone levels in the body, heart rate, and arterial tension increase.
 When adrenaline levels increase, we feel more energetic and stronger and also tend to speak louder (9).

 These changes in the body increase the risk of aggression and violence.
 To prevent that, it is important to redirect all that adrenaline for something more productive and less harmful.